A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 You’ll need a portable plastic bottle for this.
 Collect water from the onsen water tap to take home or to your room at the resort, allowing you to enjoy your own indoor onsen facial treatment at your convenience!

 Leaving a sheet mask on too long can cause it to dry out, defeating the purpose of the treatment.
 Keep the mask on for about five minutes.
 Don’t let the onsen water sit for too long in the room.
 Use it while it’s fresh for the best effect.
-If bringing it home, make sure all collected water is used within three days of collection.
+If bringing it home, ensure all collected water is used within three days of collection.

 Onsen Water Colours: The Science Explained